hpca-uji/pympi/README.md

 Documentation for `net-queue` available here: <https://github.com/hpca-uji/net-queue>

-Following it's memory handling methodology, no internal buffering is currently preformed, so requests that typically block until a local copy is done, will block until the data is fully transmitted.
-This is only meaningfully observed on the point-to-point `send`, elsewhere this difference is negligible.

 ---

+`pympi` does not feature a manual progress engine, so operations are always processed in the background via threads.

+Also, it only features the `MPI_THREAD_MULTIPLE` threading level, so all operations are thread-safe, but it can not be switch to other threading levels for different performance characteristics.

+Following `net-queue` memory handling methodology, no internal buffering is currently preformed, so requests that typically block until a local copy is done, will block until the data is fully transmitted.
+This is only meaningfully observed on the blocking point-to-point `send`, elsewhere this difference is negligible.

-`pympi` follows a client-server architecture, by default rank `0` launches the server on a separated thread.
+Using `net-queue` also means `pympi` follows a client-server architecture, by default rank `0` launches the server on a separated thread.

 The server can also be started externally by:
 ```bash